TroyCornwall/MartenEventing/README.md

 PoCEventHandler always returns highest sequence id of the events its written for the message endpoint

 TODO:
-* Connect PoCAPI to the database
-* PoCAPI - only return on the message endpoint when PoCEventHandler has processed its sequence id.
 * PoCEventRaiser return sequence id to heartbeat
 * Add checking the PoCEventHandler has processed the heartbeat
 * Add another API, Raiser, Handler to show you can have multiple readers and writers